 In Abbotsford, SOBC coach and youth champion Roshan Gosal annually worked with volunteers in all of the 11 high schools and local athletes to run the campaign in every school, and gained the support of their local Mayor as well as the University of the Fraser Valley.
-Read about their success in recent years where they have attracted more than 6,000 pledges of respect to date.
+Read about their success in recent years where they attracted more than 6,000 pledges of respect to date.

 Sincere thanks to everyone who helps raise awareness and promote respect with these important campaigns!